tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/subscribe-event.md

 Visit [here](https://tmtsoftware.github.io/esw/0.1.0-SNAPSHOT/eswshell/esw-shell.html) to learn more about the esw-shell utility.

-We are using [this](https://tmtsoftware.github.io/esw/0.1.0-SNAPSHOT/eswshell/esw-shell.html#using-custom-component-handlers) API to publish events.
+We are using eventService's defaultPublisher API to publish events.

 ```scala
 @ val counter = 0